m-kupiec/compendium-react/README.md

 "If you can calculate some information from the component’s props or its existing state variables during rendering, you should not put that information into that component’s state." ([React](https://react.dev/learn/choosing-the-state-structure))

 "Don’t mirror props in state . . . if the parent component passes a different value . . . state variable would not be updated!
 The state is only initialized during the first render. . . . ”Mirroring” props into state only makes sense when you want to ignore all updates for a specific prop.
 By convention, start the prop name with `initial` or `default` to clarify that its new values are ignored" ([React](https://react.dev/learn/choosing-the-state-structure))

+"adjusting state based on props or other state makes your data flow more difficult to understand and debug.
+Always check whether you can reset all state with a key or calculate everything during rendering instead.
+For example, instead of storing (and resetting) the selected _item_, you can store the selected _item ID_" ([React](https://react.dev/learn/you-might-not-need-an-effect))

 ## Avoiding State Duplications